An Ultimate Guide to Visual Storytelling for App UI/UX Design

 Test and experiment with every element of your UX design to ensure that the strategy brings a positive and profitable impact on your target audience.

-With this attended to, let’s turn towards the last core element of this article, i.e., demonstration of visual storytelling design trends for 2019 and beyond.
+With this attended to, let’s turn towards the last core element of this article, i.e., demonstration of visual storytelling design trends.

-In 2019, creating an interactive story using hybrid form of communication elements is in trend.
+Creating an interactive story using hybrid forms of communication elements is in trend.
 Business leaders and UX designers are bringing all the possible communication medium together to provide a seamless and effective experience – be it images, written words, animations, maps, or graphics.
-They are employing all these elements to provide users with the freedom to navigation information the way they want and dive as deeper into the content of a certain topic as they want.
+They are employing all these elements to provide users with the freedom to navigate information the way they want and dive as deep into the content of a certain topic as they want.

 Seeing the ongoing development in AR/VR technology and Wearables and unfathomable success of Pokemon Go, mobile app designers have been investing their time and effort into delivering an experience beyond the 24/7 cycle this year.

-Another trend that everyone have been witnessing in 2019 and expecting in the upcoming years as well is data-driven storytelling.
+Another trend that everyone has been witnessing and expecting in the upcoming years as well is data-driven storytelling.

 As depicted by the name, this type of storytelling is helping the brands to share the colossal amount of data they researched and gathered with their audience and build an influence on them, which have been a challenge when presented in the form of text and numbers.